-Along each transect conduct the following:
+9. Along each transect conduct the following:

-Use the Oyster Reef Composition protocol to survey the composition of the reef at predetermined random spots (n = 5 per transect) along the transect.
+Use the Oyster Reef Composition protocol to survey the composition of the reef at predetermined meter marks (n = 5 per transect at 5, 10, 15, 20, and 25 m) along the transect.

+For patch reefs that are > 30m, drop quadrats along the transect at least 1 m from the previous one (example: 1 m, 3 m, 5 m, etc.)

-At one of those spots, use the Oyster Density and Size Frequency protocol to excavate a known area of oysters to count the density and measure the size of oysters as well as other invertebrates encountered.
+Along each transect and at one of the previously sampled spots from 9a., use the Oyster Density and Size Frequency protocol to excavate a known area of oysters to count the density and measure the size of oysters as well as other sessile invertebrates encountered.

-Collect and process each bio-box according to the Oyster Reef Associated Fauna protocol.
+10. Collect and process each bio-box according to the Oyster Reef Associated Fauna protocol.

-Return all samples to the lab for post-processing.
+11. Return any collected samples from the bio-boxes to the lab for post-processing.